Divisional Cavalry Regiment (New Zealand): North Africa and Syria

-Reorganization and Operation Crusader
+Reorganisation and Operation Crusader

 On 3 June, the units of the regiment that had fought on Crete arrived at Helwan.
 Major Arthur Nicoll received a promotion to lieutenant colonel and succeeded Carruth after the latter took command of the Composite Training Depot on 26 July.
 Fourteen Bren Gun Carriers arrived on 22 August 1941 and replacements were trained.
 In early September, the regiment prepared to move into the Western Desert to take part in the coming British offensive to raise the siege of Tobruk.
 An advance party, led by Major Russell, left Helwan on 14 September, and the regiment garrisoned the Baggush Box in September and October.
 In October, it received 26 Light Tanks Mk VI.
 During October, the regiment conducted maneuvers and training together with the 4 Infantry Brigade Group, using its new light tanks.

 During Operation Crusader, it was planned that the New Zealand Division would cross the Egyptian border north of and parallel to XXX Corps and would then advance northwards.
 The offensive was to begin on 17 November.
 Prior to the beginning of the offensive, the regiment screened the Egyptian border south of Trigh el Abd to detect any German advance in that sector.
 In early November, Div Cav left Baggush to begin its pre-offensive mission and took the main road to Mersa Matruh (Matruh).
 It then took the Siwa road past Matruh, moving south for an hour before swinging west into the desert.
 The regiment bivouacked at dusk and continued in stages the following day.
 Lieutenant Colonel Nicoll visited the 4th Indian Division headquarters on 9 November.
 Regimental Headquarters, B and C Squadrons were brought under command of the 4th Indian Division, advancing to Alam el Seneini the next day.
 A Squadron continued 10 mi and was taken under the command of the 4th South African Armoured Car Regiment, with the HQ Squadron 12 mi behind along with the B Echelon of the South Africans.
 A troop of the 65th Anti-Tank Regiment and a troop of the 57th Light Anti-Aircraft Regiment (57th LAA) were placed under Div Cav.
 The 57th LAA shot down an Italian aircraft at El Rabta on 14 November.